 Meanwhile, the best we can do as individuals is to minimize our negative environmental and social impacts by being responsible travelers.
 So why not add this to your list of the best things to do in San Vicente, Palawan?
 Check out these great sustainable travel tips to learn more about how to reduce your negative impacts to the environment.

 Turublien Long Beach Inn & Resto Bar– If you are looking for a budget accommodation with basic facilities close to the idyllic Long Beach, Turublien Long Beach Inn and Resto Bar is a great place to be.
 You have to cross a river via a small boat (which takes about a minute) to access the rooms.
 They have small nipa cottages by the beach where you could eat fresh seafood or simply lounge.
 Turublien means “heritage,” and the owner is committed to preserving the authenticity of the surrounding fishing community.
-Check Rates or Read Reviews.
+Read Reviews & Check Rates.

 Tribal Xperience Port Barton– Tribal Xperience Port Barton is 3 eco-resorts in one, including the Tribal Xperience in Port Barton town, and the Waterfall Camp and Adventure Camp in Bunuanguin Beach.
 All accommodations feature the use of native materials like bamboo, reeds, and cogon, giving it a rustic feel.
 We stayed at the Port Barton accommodation.
 Our fan-cooled room was comfortable and had all the basic amenities we needed.
 The food there is great, and the homemade breads they serve for breakfast are freshly baked.
 Electricity in Port Barton runs only from 5 PM to midnight, but a generator provides 24-hour electricity at the common area.
 Photo provided by Tribal Xperience Port Barton.
-Check Rates or Read Reviews,
+Read Reviews & Check Rates.

 –text and photos by Jing Calonge unless otherwise noted